pencil-code/pencil-code/doc/readthedocs/python-meetings/python-nextmeeting.rst

 - Supported Python versions: is it enough to go by the versions currently supported by upstream (<https://devguide.python.org/versions/>), or do we want to support Python versions older than 5 years?

+- The item **Interactive vs. library mode** in :file:`pencil-code/doc/readthedocs/python-meetings/python-decisions.rst` is now obsolete due to the implementation of lazy loading.

 To propose topics or dates, please edit this file.